Managing Liquid Intake with an Ileostomy

 Timm,

 As a fellow ileostomate, I know how important it is to hydrate.
 Longroad clearly explained why.
 There is scientific evidence that supports the fact that different body activities, including absorption by the intestine, demonstrate a rhythm of activity, peaking at certain times within 24 hours (controlled by "clock" genes).
-That is why a person is advised to take specific meds at a certain time of day.
-As for the absorption of water, I am not sure as to whether its absorption shows a certain rhythm.
+That is why a person is asdvised to take specific meds at a certain time of day.
+As for the absorption of water I am not sure as to whether its absorption shows a certain rhythm.
 Most likely, its absorption is governed by the absorption of other nutrients by the gut.
 You are a recent ostomate, most likely, your small intestine has not yet adapted to absorb more water.
 Over time it will.
 However, you will still need to keep yourself hydrated especially in the summer months.

 Xerxes